aws-samples/recorded-voice-insight-extraction-webapp/README.md

 - diagram/ - Architecture diagrams of the solution used in READMEs

 ## Pending Updates
-See the [issues board](https://gitlab.aws.dev/genaiic-reusable-assets/demo-artifacts/ReVIEW/-/issues) for a list of all pending updates.
+See the [issues board](https://gitlab.aws.dev/genaiic-reusable-assets/demo-artifacts/ReVIEW/-/issues) for a list of all pending updates

 ## Additional Resources
 * [AWS APG Pattern for ReVIEW](https://apg-library.amazonaws.com/content-viewer/author/3642bafc-3b2e-4bc4-8725-a492823db860) (pre knowledge base integration)